Total TimePrep: 10 min. Cook: 45 min.

 - In a large skillet, saute the chicken, ham, onion and red pepper in 2 teaspoons oil until chicken is browned on all sides.
 Remove with a slotted spoon.

 - In the same skillet, saute rice in remaining oil until lightly browned.
 Stir in the turmeric, cumin, garlic and salt.
 Return meat and vegetables to pan; toss lightly.
 Add broth; bring to a boil.
-Reduce heat to medium; cover and simmer for 30-35 minutes or until rice is tender.
+Reduce heat to medium; cover and simmer until rice is tender, 30-35 minutes.
 Stir in peas.
-Yield: 2 servings.

 Pretty good easy to make